sonic-net/SONiC/doc/fwutil/fwutil.md

 ```

 SONiC device can also be updated only a specific firmware update with a possible boot option that can be supported on a certain topology.
-But in this case, the firmware update can be completed by following reboot which is indicated in the boot option of fwutil auto-update command.
+But in this case, the firmware update can be completed by following reboot which is indicated in the boot option of `fwutil update all` command.
 ```bash
 root@sonic:~# fwutil update all fw --fw-image=ssd-fw-update.tar.gz --boot=fast
 ...